Rightpoint/RZImport/README.md

 #### Manual Installation

-Simply copy the files in the `RZAutoImport` directory into your project, add them to your target, and off you go!
+Simply copy the files in the `Classes` directory into your project, add them to your target, and off you go!

 **Note**: The `Private` directory contains private headers that are not intended for public usage.